PHARMACY TECHNICIAN DIPLOMA

 We recently upgraded our Pharmacy classroom to include a mock Pharmacy setting as well as new equipment and supplies.
 Students also have access to a library, computers and complimentary wifi.
-Our support staff, including our Campus Directors, Director of Education, Career Counselors, Administrative Assistant, and Financial Aid officer also work with students every step of the way ensuring that all their educational requirements are met (including being job ready by the end of the program).
+Our support staff, including our Campus Directors, Director of Education, Curriculum Support, Career Counselors, Administrative Assistant, and Financial Aid officer also work with students every step of the way ensuring that all their educational requirements are met (including being job-ready by the end of the program).

-One the of following set of admission requirements must be met.
-We understand that obtaining the following requirements can seem difficult – it’s easier than you think.
-Please contact us if you require any assistance – we can help you every step of the way!):
+All of the following set of admission requirements must be met.
+We understand that obtaining the following requirements can seem difficult, but it’s easier than you think.
+Please contact us if you require any assistance – we can help you every step of the way:

-- Biology, Grade 12 minimum mark 60 percent OR Grade 11, minimum mark 70 percent
+- Chemistry, Grade 12 (C or U) minimum mark 60 percent OR Grade 11 (C or U), minimum mark 70 percent*

 - Confidential current immunization report to be completed by a physician (detailed information on immunization requirements are available upon request).

 - English, Grade 12 (C or U) minimum mark 60 percent OR Grade 11 (C or U), minimum mark 70 percent*; or English or French Language Proficiency inline with NAPRA Language Proficiency requirements as per the Council of Pharmacy Registrars of Canada (CPRC) consensus statement 2015**)

 *For information on upgrading one or more required courses, refer to the Independent Learning Centre (ILC), funded by the Ministry of Education.